memeLab/Jandig/docs/publicando-obras.rst

    Sign up page

-2) Fill the spaces with your informations, as shown in the `image`_, and submit it!
+3) Congratulations!
+You have succesfully created your Jandig ARte account and can now actively contribute to the art community with your AR-based pieces!

 .. figure:: ../docs/images/main-page-logged.png
    :scale: 50%